LArSoft/larsoft.github.io/wiki/Using_art_in_LArSoft.md

 A more detailed description of how to use the service in your code and store the state of the generator in the event record and retrieve it later is located [here](Saving_and_recovering_random_number_generator_states_?parent=Using_art_in_LArSoft).

-Making Objects to Store in the Output(#Making-Objects-to-Store-in-the-Output) {.wiki-class-count}
+Making Objects to Store in the Output
 --------------------------------------------------------------------------------

 Making objects to store in the art::Event is a straightforward operation.
 The first step is to declare a container for the objects,